Best practices

 You can change the events that a webhook endpoint receives in the PaySG Dashboard.

-For applications using Rails, Django, or another web framework, your site might automatically check that every POST request contains a CSRF token as a security feature to protect you and your users from cross-site request forgery attempts.
+For applications using Rails, Django, or another web framework, your site might automatically check that every POST request contains a CSRF token as a security feature to protect you and your users from attempts.
 However, this might also prevent your site from processing legitimate events.
 In such cases, you might need to exempt the webhooks route from CSRF protection.

-To prevent replay attack, PaySG includes a timestamp in the PaySG-Signature header.
+To prevent , PaySG includes a timestamp in the PaySG-Signature header.
 This timestamp is part of the signed payload and is verified by the signature, so an attacker cannot change the timestamp without invalidating the signature.
 If the signature is valid but the timestamp is too old, your e-service should reject the payload.

 You can consider having a tolerance between the timestamp included in the header and the current time.